 After the early-pandemic jobs report in March 2020 showed evidence for a labor market collapse, the unemployment rate spiked to 14.8 percent in April.
-During May, however, the unemployment rate declined to 13.3 percent.7 This is consistent with the idea that the CARES Act helped workers stay connected to firms and helped those firms be in a position to hire workers back as the economy adopted social distancing precautions.
-In the first five months of recovery, 11.4 million jobs lost were regained, per the BLS' Current Employment Statistics.
+During May, however, the unemployment rate declined to 13.3 percent.
+This is consistent with the idea that the CARES Act helped workers stay connected to firms and helped those firms be in a position to hire workers back as the economy adopted social distancing precautions.
+In the first five months of recovery, 11.7 million jobs lost were regained, per the BLS' Current Employment Statistics.
 The pace of the recovery has since varied over the second half of 2020 and early 2021.
-During the last three months of 2020 only an additional 850,000 jobs were added, 680,000 of which were in October.
-Moving into 2021, the jobs recovery started to pick up momentum; the economy added 233,000 jobs in January and another 1.4 million over February and March.
-Despite recent gains, as of April there were roughly 8 million fewer jobs than before the onset of the pandemic, and even at the pace established over the first quarter of 2021, it would take more than a year to recoup these losses entirely.
-The unemployment rate tells a similar story.
+During the last three months of 2020 only an additional 638,000 jobs were added, 680,000 of which were in October.
+Moving into 2021, the jobs recovery started to pick up momentum; the economy added 233,000 jobs in January and another 1.3 million over February and March.
+Despite the gains made during the first quarter of 2021, as of April there were roughly 8 million fewer jobs than before the onset of the pandemic.
+The economy continued to add jobs during the second quarter of 2021, adding an average of 567,000 jobs per month during April, May, and June.